CenterBLC/N1904/docs/about.md

 A brief functional overview of Text-Fabric functions can be found [here](tf.md#start).

-More detailed information regarding Text-Fabric can be found in it's [package description](https://annotation.github.io/text-fabric/tf/index.html).
+More detailed information regarding Text-Fabric can be found in its [package description](https://annotation.github.io/text-fabric/tf/index.html).

 ### License